 The Number One Reason For Divorce And How To Prevent It

 When you think of the leading causes of divorce in America, what comes to mind?
 Infidelity?
-Money problems?
+Financial problems?
 Family conflicts?
+A lack of commitment?
 It's a complicated question to answer the question why do people get divorced?
 The answer may surprise you.
 While the dissolution of a marriage is usually a complicated situation, the top reason is related to most other problems that arise.
 If you're concerned about the state of your relationship, knowing the most common reasons for divorce can allow you to identify areas that you and your spouse may need to work on and learn how to prevent divorce.

 Ilona Titova/EyeEm